miurahr/py7zr/README.rst

 Two additional library is required only on Python3.5; contextlib2 and pathlib2.

 Compression is supported on Python 3.6 and later.
+Multi-volume archive creation issupported on Python 3.7 and later.

 There are other runtime requrements; texttable, pycryptodome